-This is a continuation of our Referential Based Mastering article here.
+This is a continuation of our Reference-Based Mastering article here.

 Companies are facing unforeseen and unprecedented challenges due to COVID-19.
 To comply with social distancing, organizations have closed, and business, education and everyday social communications have switched to virtual settings.

 As this new need emerged, a video communications organization received an overwhelming number of new registrants to utilize their videotelephony and online software.
 Facing rapid growth, they needed to scale their data integration process to qualify the influx of new registrants and the associated corporate data.
 Here’s how Matchbook Services SaaS helped them.

 The large video communication company needed an integrated solution to qualify potential seats in companies of a certain size and type of work, through combining LinkedIn and DUNS company data.
 The sudden increase of 80,000 new registrations per day was creating a massive pool of unmatched and duplicated customer records.

 Their current process for collecting customer information and matching the records to their internal database is highly manual and allows room for error.
 Web form data is often incomplete and unspecified, which leads to low match rates through the traditional batch matching process.
 The majority of their input data consists of only Name, Address, and Web Domain information, which can result in a high unmatched rate.
 This means a slow and laborintensive process of matching new records is required before exporting the new data into their internal systems.

 D&B initially positioned their “Optimizer” solution to work in tandem with the customer’s CRM.
 This would automatically match and suggest supplemental matching calls to unique identifiers such as a web domain.
 However, this did not reduce the number of unmatched records upstream in the process mastering process.